List of Asterix characters: Unhygienix

 Unhygienix is the village fishmonger, as was his father Unhealthix before him (as seen in Asterix and the Class Act).
 His fish do not come from the sea near the village even though he has a fishing boat; instead they are transported all the way from Lutetia (and from Massilia in the German translations) as he believes they are of finer quality.
-He does not notice their smell, but most of the other villagers do and a lot of fights are caused by his stale fish, as when the blacksmith Fulliautomatix says: "Anyway, it [the fight] wouldn't have happened if they [the fish] were fresh!" and then Unhygenix slaps him with his fish.
+As a consequence, his fish consistently end up spoiled, causing them to smell horribly and make anyone who consumes it to suffer from food poisoning.
+He does not notice their smell, but most of the other villagers do and a lot of fights, which often escalate to involve most of the village, are caused by his stale fish, as when the blacksmith Fulliautomatix says: "Anyway, it [the fight] wouldn't have happened if they [the fish] were fresh!" and then Unhygenix slaps him with his fish.

-He regularly has fights about his fish with his friend Fulliautomatix, the village blacksmith, which often escalate to involve most of the village.
-Fulliautomatix says the fish are stale, Unhygienix throws a fish at him, he throws it back, it hits someone else, etc., and the whole village gets into a fight.
 This rivalry is a family tradition — their fathers also fought, and their children are continuing it.
-Despite this, his catch phrase is a scream to his wife, "Bacteria!
+Despite this, his catchphrase is a scream to his wife, "Bacteria!
 Get the fish inside!" or "Save the sales!", in fights on the village he doesn't want to enter (i.e. fights that are not about his fish), when villagers buy or steal his fish to fight with.